Sound Depot

 7. That's it.
 You've just customized your locomotive.

-Modifying Project Files (Both Factory and Custom)
+Modifying Sound Project Files

 Creating New Sound Project Files From Your Own Recordings